yosemitebandit/bugle/readme.md

 The value of `thumb` is shown in the indices.
 Set a custom URL with the optional `route` parameter.

-Basic templates, guess where those are.
+Basic templates, those are where you'd expect.
 The project index will be tiles of photos, titles and a short description.
 Notes will be a title and blurb - they may get paginated.
 Tagged projects and notes can also be gathered up under one roof.

     - src/
        \- templates/
+           |- base.html
            |- project_index.html
            |- project.html
            |- note_index.html